kainbozzetto/temperature/README.md

 ![Download CSV](https://cloud.githubusercontent.com/assets/8401521/17724635/1070c91e-6487-11e6-9614-431e8db86a56.png)

-The CSV file can be opened in Microsoft Excel and converted into an XLS file format from there if desired.
+The CSV file can be opened in Microsoft Excel and can be converted into an XLS file format from there if desired.

 ![CSV Data](https://cloud.githubusercontent.com/assets/8401521/17724642/190e6e0a-6487-11e6-958b-aed01c16ae43.png)